 Couchsurfing had also not been our friend, thanks to everyone being away or busy for the public holiday (you know, the one that celebrates the Queen’s birthday but ISN’T a holiday in the UK) and we were stuck without anywhere to stay.

-Christchurch also seems to have very limited wifi too – being one of the few cities in the world to not have a McDonald’s in the centre (I know, I know, there was an earthquake and everything, but I thought McDonald’s would be the first to rebuild given that it’s been five years), and only approximately three pubs in its CBD, none of which we found that night, so we couldn’t even explore our options when we got there.
+Christchurch also seems to have very limited wifi too – being one of the few cities in the world to not have a McDonald’s in the centre (I know, I know, there was an earthquake and everything, but I thought McDonald’s would be the first to rebuild given that it’s been five years), and with only approximately three pubs in its CBD, none of which we found that night, we couldn’t even explore our options when we got there.

 Eventually Ash managed to hop on a bank’s wifi and we found one hostel for $22 a night which we settled for, only to walk in the wrong direction and miss the reception hours.

 Our options, then, were paying the extortionate $34 EACH for a bed in YHA, or to skip a bed altogether and find somewhere to sleep outside.
 We eventually resorted to the latter option, before realising that a slight hindrance to this plan was that it was winter.
 And that the likelihood of literally freezing to death was actually quite high.

 So the YHA it was, blowing almost our entire accommodation budget for New Zealand in one night.